elgerpus/DeCP/README.md

 ## Getting Started

-This version of DeCP dows not have a built-in interface.
+This version of DeCP does not have a built-in interface.
 We recomend using this as a back-end for the web-based inteface called DeCP-Live available [here](https://github.com/elgerpus/DeCP-Live/) or to download the the ready-to-go virtual machine with both DeCP and DeCP-Live pre-installed, available [here](https://link.to.vm).

 ## Syntax